 Knowledge Base Style Guide

 This document outlines the standards for GitLab Support’s Knowledge Base documentation.
 These articles help address a specific customer issue in the moment and allow them to self-solve or receive quicker solutions when Support is required.
+The style guide helps ensure that we provide information in a consistent format and voice for our customers.

 The Knowledge Base voice

-The voice in KB articles should be concise, direct and precise.
+The voice in KB articles should be concise, direct, and precise.
 Since many users will use these articles during a stressful situation, it is important that we make the information as clear and simple as possible.

 Formatting